 Life insurance can help mitigate the financial impact on your loved ones in the event of your death.
-With a life insurance policy, your family can use the proceeds to help replace lost income, eliminate debt, pay for college, keep a business afloat, or address other financial needs and goals while they adjust to a new life.
+With a life insurance policy, your family can use the proceeds to help replace lost income, eliminate debt, pay for college, keep a business afloat, protect family wealth or address other financial needs and goals while they adjust to a new life.

 1. How does life insurance work?